 The UK has a long tradition of horse racing, and the major race events are critical dates on the British sporting and society calendar.
 Growing up, my family closely followed the National Hunt season, where courses range from two to 4.5 miles and incorporate fence-jumping.
 Interest usually peaked each year with the Cheltenham Festival, and its most famous race, the Gold Cup.

 For me, the most memorable of these was the race in 1990.
-A two-horse race was expected, between the highly experienced Desert Orchard and Bonanza Boy.
+A two-horse race was expected, between the highly experienced Desert Orchid and Bonanza Boy.
 Although 12 to 15 horses entered the starting gate, the punters showed in pre-race betting that the choice was binary.
 I wasn’t convinced by this herd mentality, and so sought an alternative and, in my mind, better option.
 (The last paragraph explains why.)

 It seems to me that this false sense of a binary choice exists in today’s post-trade operations, particularly when it comes to investment.